-- Braakfontein Reservoirs: The second primary supply point is Braakfontein Reservoir/s, to which an average of 62 Ml/day (current, January 2021) is pumped.
+- Braakfontein Reservoirs: The second primary supply point is Braakfontein Reservoir/s, to which an average of 66 Ml/day (January 2023) is pumped.
 These reservoirs feed Madadeni, Osizweni and the Buffalo Flats area in Amajuba DM.
 Three supply pumping mains supply potable water to Braakfontein reservoirs: a 600mm diameter steel, 375 AC and a 600mm diameter glass fibre reinforced plastic (GRP) pumping main. - Eskom and Kilbarchan Reservoirs: A third supply point is the Eskom pumping main (a 315mm diameter uPVC pipeline), that supplies potable water to Eskom Village.
 The pipe reduces to a 150mm diameter uPVC pipeline on the section that feeds Kilbarchan and Bosworth area and then reduces to a 125mm diameter uPVC line when extending up to the Alcockspruit Area which falls in Amajuba DM.
-An average supply volume of 1.7 Ml/day (current, March 2021) is supplied through this final pipeline.
+An average supply volume of 4 Ml/day (January 2023) is supplied through this final pipeline.